Date of Graduation

 Developing and maintaining social trust is what CSR is ultimately about.
 Chevron's inability to maintain worker and facility safety suggests deep ethical problems for Chevron’s management and its approach to implementing their CSR.
 Chevron's reactionary mindset is prone to handling a crisis when it occurs, as opposed to working diligently to prevent ones from happening.
 This mindset is a reflection of the leadership at Chevron, which must be changed if a robust and productive corporate-community relationship is a priority.

 Khan, Afshan, "Corporate Social Responsibility and its Effects on Corporate-Community Relationships: A Case Study of Chevron's Richmond Refinery Fire in 2012" (2013).
-Master's Projects.
+Master's Projects and Capstones.
 2.